CondeNast/recipe_plugin/README.markdown

 If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

+**NEW: Enhanced Printing Capabilities:** Add a copyright statement or URL to appear at the bottom of your printed recipes.
+Also, display a permalink at the bottom of printed recipes so users can easily find individual recipes on your website.

+**NEW: Multiple Recipe Support:** The recipe plugin now fully supports the display and printing of multiple recipe posts on a single page.

+**NEW: Multiple Paragraph Support in Summary Section:** Users can now add multiple paragraphs to the Summary field within the plugin.

 **Recipe Image Support:** Add images within the plugin to appear with your recipe.

 **Copy/Paste Ingredients:** Simply cut a block of ingredients and paste them into one field.
 No need to add each ingredient one by one into separate fields.